christrato/TVMLTestApp/README.md

 # TVMLTestApp
 TVML test app for a bug with carousel element

+IMPORTANT: no server need, the js will be loaded from the bundle.

 How to test:

 in the AppDelegate.swift, line 125, change this constant: